askmeegs/build-a-platform-with-krm/2-how-krm-works/partD-cloud-build-cd.md

 ![screenshot](screenshots/cymbal-home-page.png)

+**Note** - if you see a `Could not load transactions` error in the frontend UI after logging in, wait a few minutes and refresh the page - the pods may still be starting up.

 🥳 **Well done!
 You've completed Demo 2 - How KRM Works.**

 The next demo will guide you through a Cymbal Bank app developer's journey, getting code into production in our Kubernetes environment.